 What should happen to the performance of demanding, effortful activities when intrinsic and extrinsic motives are combined?
-Logic would suggest that if you have one reason for doing something, adding a second reason to do the same thing would be even better, rendering motivation more tenacious, follow-through stronger, and outcomes better (see Cerasoli, Nicklin, & Ford, 2014, for a meta-analysis of this very question).
-Schools and workplaces are full of systems that attempt to tap people's intrinsic motives to act (e.g., because engaging in the activity is the moral, interesting, or meaningful thing to do) while also providing rewards intended to spark extrinsic motives to pursue the same acts (e.g., grades, bonuses, promotions, etc.).
-Yet, as shown by the studies of nursery-school children's drawing and nursery-school parents coming to fetch their kids, and in a direct challenge to this assumption, a substantial body of research suggests that far from boosting motivation, holding extrinsic motives can undermine whatever intrinsic motives may have been operating, leading to drops in overall motivation, persistence and performance (Deci, Koestner, & Ryan, 1999; Frey & Oberholzer-Gee, 1997; Frey, 1994; Kiviniemi, Snyder, & Omoto, 2002; and see Murayama, Matsumoto, Izuma, & Matsumoto, 2010 for evidence on the neural basis of this undermining effect).
-In short, this work suggests that salient instrumental incentives trigger extrinsic motives, which act to undermine motivation that would otherwise be based in the value and reward of doing the activity or engaging in the act for the sake of objectives that are intimately connected to the act itself.
-This effect, labeled the "motivational crowding out effect" by economists (Frey, 1994) and the "overjustification effect" by psychologists (Lepper et al., 1973), has been demonstrated across a range of experimental contexts (Deci et al., 1999), though there are some arguments that question both the reliability and the interpretation of such studies (Cerasoli et al.,

-2014; Eisenberger & Cameron, 1996; Lacetera, Macis, & Slonim, 2012).
+Logic would suggest that if you have one reason for doing something, adding a second reason to do the same thing would be even better, rendering motivation more tenacious, follow-through stronger, and outcomes better (see Cerasoli et al., 2014 for a meta-analysis of this very question, and Hidi, 2016, for a recent review).
+Schools and workplaces are full of systems that attempt to tap people's intrinsic motives to act (e.g., because engaging in the activity is the moral, interesting, or meaningful thing to do), while also providing rewards intended to spark extrinsic motives to pursue the same acts (e.g., grades, bonuses, or promotions).
+Yet - as shown by the studies of nursery school children's drawing and daycare parents coming to fetch their kids, and in a direct challenge to this assumption - a substantial body of research suggests that far from boosting motivation, holding extrinsic motives can undermine whatever intrinsic motives may have been operating, leading to drops in overall motivation, persistence, and performance (Deci et al., 1999; Deci & Ryan, 2014; Frey & Oberholzer-Gee, 1997; Frey, 1994; Kiviniemi et al., 2002; and see Murayama et al., 2010 for evidence on the neural basis of this undermining effect and Hidi, 2016 for a review of the neuroscientific evidence).
+In short, this work suggests that salient instrumental incentives may trigger extrinsic motives, which act to undermine motivation that would otherwise be based in the value and reward of doing the activity or engaging in the act for the sake of objectives that are intimately connected to the act itself.
+This effect, labeled the "motivational crowding out effect" by economists (Frey, 1994) and the "overjustification effect" by psychologists (Lepper, et al., 1973), has been demonstrated across a range of experimental contexts (Deci et al., 1999), though there are arguments that question both the reliability and the interpretation of such studies (Cerasoli et al., 2014; Eisenberger & Cameron, 1996; Lacetera et al., 2012).